pftaylor61/ocws-woocommerce-adminbar/README.md

 ![ocws-woocommerce-adminbar](./images/castlelogo80x80.png)
 ![ocws-woocommerce-adminbar](./images/cart_80x80.png)

-# OCWS WooCommerce Admin Bar Plugin
+# OCWS Commerce Admin Bar Plugin
 ocws-woocommerce-adminbar

-This plugin will check to see if the WooCommerce plugin exists.
+This plugin will check to see if a Commerce plugin exists (either WooCommerce or Classic Commerce).
 If it does, it will look at the orders, and publish the number of orders needing processing on the admin bar.

+the plugin was originally designed for WooCommerce, and then updated to work with the new open source Classic Commerce.

+## Version 0.6.1
+Slight name change.

 ## Version 0.6
 The plugin edited, so that it works with both WooCommerce and the new Classic Commerce plugins.